serkanbayraktaroglu/serkanbayraktaroglu.github.io/_pages/research.md

 **Ongoing Projects**
 - "Circular Design Awareness and Applications in the Furniture Industry" (2023 - Ongoing), funded by Bilgi University (TR).
 This project explores opportunities and challenges for circular economy transition in Türkiye's furniture industry.
 Initial findings were published as an article titled **"Circular Economy Awareness And Motivations in the Furniture Industry: İnegöl As A Microcosm Of Global South Dynamics"**
 - My current research includes studying **design for repair** as a strategy for the circular economy, including DIY repair practices and "speculative design" for future repair scenarios in collaboration with a colleague from Lucerne University, Switzerland.
-Our initial findings were presented in July 2024 at **By Design and By Disaster Conference** - Bolsano University, Italy.
+Our initial findings were presented in July 2024 at **By Design and By Disaster Conference** - Free Unievrsity of Bozen, Italy.

 ### 2. (Eco)Social Innovation